AdnanBen/vpe/README.md

 (The main web app is currently deployed to https://vpe-video-chat.herokuapp.com/, the peerjs server is at https://vpe-peerjs-server.herokuapp.com/)

+**If you would like to use your own web app and peerjs server:**

 1\.
 Set "host" of the myPeer object in public/script.js to a live PeerJS server.
-Remove the "host" attribute to use the PeerJS default server.
-1\. (cont) PeerJS deployment information can be found at https://github.com/peers/peerjs-server.
+Remove the "host" attribute to use the default server provided by PeerJS.
+(PeerJS deployment information can be found at https://github.com/peers/peerjs-server)
 2\.
 Run "npm install" in the presenters-videos folder to install dependencies.
 3a\.
 Run "npm start" to run the node app locally
 3b\.
 Alternatively, deploy the node app following the deployment guide of your hosting provider